Skip to main content

 Connected tools and programmatic access

 Field service runs across more than one system.
-VH3 AI treats third-party tools as extensions of the same brain, not another silo.
+VH3 AI brings third-party tools into the same operational model so mail, calendar, CRM, storage, and field systems add useful context to the graph.

 Native connections (in the platform)